ORDER OF HONOUR

 Law n.106 (Off.
 Gaz.
 171, issue A, dated 18 Aug.
 1975)

-The Order of Honour was established in 1975, replacing the Order of George I that had been abolished.
-It ranks second in order of priority.
+The Order of Honour was established in 1975, replacing the Order of George I which was abolished after the regime change and the founding of the Third Hellenic Republic.
+It ranks second in priority and importance.

-It is conferred on Greek citizens who have distinguished themselves in their efforts on behalf of their country in all sectors of public administration, commerce, shipping, industry, science, arts and letters.
-It is also conferred on foreigners who are judged worthy of it and have contributed to enhancing Greece’s stature abroad.
+It is conferred on Greek citizens who have distinguished themselves in their efforts to serve the country in all sectors of public administration, commerce, shipping, industry, science, and the arts and letters.
+It is also conferred on foreigners with notable work who have contributed to enhancing Greece’s stature abroad.

-The star of the Grand Cross and the Grand Commander has eight radiating points with a blue enamelled cross.
-On the reverse side of the cross there is the emblem of the Hellenic Republic on white enamel, in gold letters: “HELLENIC REPUBLIC 1975″, i.e. the year of the Order’s establishment.
+The star of the Grand Cross and the Grand Commander both have eight radiating points with a blue enameled cross.
+The reverse side carries the emblem of the Hellenic Republic on white enamel, and an inscription in gold letters: “HELLENIC REPUBLIC 1975″ (i.e. the year of the Order’s establishment).

-The ribbon accompanying the insignia is, like the cross, of deep blue colour and has a narrow gold border on both edges.
+The ribbon accompanying the insignia is deep blue in colour, like the cross, and has a narrow gold border on both edges.